-In this question it is important to distinguish between pensionable age (the age set by the state, or by employers or by collective agreements, at which individuals become entitled to a state pension, as distinct from the age at which individuals actually retire from work), and mandatory retirement ages (which can be state-imposed, employer-imposed, imposed by an employee's employment contract or imposed by a collective agreement).
+In this question it is important to distinguish between pensionable age (the age set by the state, or by employers or by collective agreements, at which individuals become entitled to a state pension, as distinct from the age at which individuals actually retire from work), and mandatory retirement ages (which can be state-imposed, employerimposed, imposed by an employee's employment contract or imposed by a collective agreement).

-&lt;sup>233 See the Inter-professional agreement 2007-2008 for an innovative economy and for employment, 2 February 2007, available on the website of the National Council for Employment (www.cnt-nar.be).
-See, the Annual report of the Centre for Equal Opportunities and Opposition to Racism 2007 (Discrimination - Diversité), p.
+&lt;sup>242 See, the Annual report of the Centre for Equal Opportunities and Opposition to Racism 2007 (Discrimination - Diversité), p.
 102 and sq, available on the website of Centre (www.diversite.be).